mircomarahrens/nconpp/docs/graphs.md

 ## 8. Graph colouring

-Graph colouring assigns colours to elements of a mGraph while ensuring certain conditions.
-Vertex colouring is the most commonly used mGraph colouring technique.
+Graph colouring assigns colours to elements of a mGraph while ensuring certain conditions. vertex colouring is the most commonly used mGraph colouring technique.
 In vertex colouring, we try to colour the vertices of a mGraph using k colours and any two adjacent vertices should not have the same colour.
 Other colouring techniques include edge colouring and face colouring.

 The chromatic number of a mGraph is the smallest number of colours needed to colour the mGraph.